godaddy/asherah/go/securememory/README.md

     }
 }
 ```
 ## Memguard Implementation
 The [memguard](https://github.com/awnumar/memguard/)-based implementation has identical guarantees as the protected
 memory implementation.
 It also makes use of guard pages and canary data to add further protections.
 Note the user of
-the guard pages will add an additional 2 pages of unmanaged memory being used per Secret (as of this writing).
+the guard pages will add an additional 2 pages of unmanaged memory being used per secret (as of this writing).

 In addition, we have included the no-access support that we have provided in our other language implementations.
+We have also provided an implementation of the io.Reader that can be used to read the secret bytes.

 The memguard based implementation: